 Next time you catch your cat in the act, observe carefully.
 You should be able to discern where her preference lies, which will provide you with the first major clue towards picking the right type of scratching post for your cat.

 2. A sturdy base

-Tip: If you have a kitten, don’t forget to plan for the future.
-She might not have the strength of a tiger yet, but she will be much stronger just a few short months from now.
+Tip: If you adopted a young kitten, plan for the future.
+Your tiny friend might not have the strength of a tiger yet, but it will be much stronger just a few short months from now.

 3. Choose the right materials

 - Sisal rope is the most frequently used material on the surface of scratchers.
 Lots of furniture designed for cats contains horizontally twisted sisal rope.
 This is unfortunate, because many cats actually prefer the wires to run vertically.
 So that could be another possible reason why your cat is not using your pretty new scratching post!

 - Other cats prefer the feel of cardboard and/or wood.
 There is a lot of variety on the market nowadays, so have a good look around,